The Ultimate Guide to PDF Accessibility

 A PDF, or Portable Document Format, is a file type that preserves the formatting of a document, such that its layout, fonts, and images remain consistent across different devices and platforms.
 Accessibility, on the other hand, is a measure of how readily available something, like a PDF document, can be used by users with visual, auditory, cognitive, motor, or any other type of impairment.

 PDFs are widely used because their content does not change between different devices or operating systems.
-However, it is exactly this lack of customisability which poses a barrier to accessibility.
+However, it is exactly this lack of customizability which poses a barrier to accessibility.
 This is an important topic because when you combine PDFs with accessibility, you’re ensuring that your documents can be read, navigated, and understood by everyone, regardless of their physical or cognitive abilities.
 This isn’t just a moral obligation but a legal one in many parts of the world.

 What makes a PDF accessible for users?